in-the-keyhole/khs-convo/README.md

 By Default, states transition sequentially, however you can `jump` to different states using the `transition` property with a transistion function that returns the next state to execute.

-Here's a simple state definition example with that applies a `transition function', that based upon your birthday determines if you are legal to drink alcohol.
+Here's a simple state definition example with that applies a `transition function`, that based upon your birthday determines if you are legal to drink alcohol.

       ...
        event.states = [